innovativeenterprises/innovative-enterprises/docs/05-funding-business/05-grant-proposal-documents.md

 ### 8. Appendices
 - Letters of Support from a few pilot Sanad offices or SME owners.
 - Resumes/CVs of Jumaa Salim Al Hadidi and Anwar Ahmed Sharif.
-- Copy of innovative-enterprises' Commercial Registration.
+- Copy of INNOVATIVE ENTERPRISES' Commercial Registration.
 - Detailed Financial Projections.